-Please refer to clause 18 of the General Terms and Conditions for information on how you may place an order and provide trading instructions on the eToro platform.
+Please refer to clause 18 of the General Terms and Conditions for information on how you may place an order and provide trading instructions on the etoro platform.

 Closing your orders automatically

 We may close your orders where you have placed a stop loss on your CFD trade, and the stop price has been reached.